 Perhaps you’ve decided to really get serious when it comes to changing your sound up, and you need to know where to start - figuring out what guitar effects pedals do and what sounds different guitar pedals make.
 Either way, we’re here to help with our handy guide to guitar effects pedals, complete with sound examples.

-We’ll go through each type of guitar pedal from the likes of distortion to delay and everything in between, whilst keeping it super simple.
-We’ll leave out some of the more technical details as this is just a beginners guide to guitar effects pedals, but if you feel you’re ready for a complete guide on putting together a pedal board, then we have a more in-depth blog here for you to read: Read our how to build a pedal board blog.
+There are numerous types of guitar pedals, so we’ll go through each type of guitar pedal - from distortions to delays and everything in between - and keep it super simple.
+We’ll leave out some of the more technical details as this is just a beginner's guide to guitar effects pedals - but if you feel you’re ready for a complete guide on putting together a pedal board, then we have a more in-depth blog for you to read here.

 A distortion pedal can often be confused for a fuzz or overdrive pedal, but the trained ear can definitely hear the difference.
-We won’t go too in depth here, but if you want to know the difference between the three you can read more about it in our differences between overdrive, distortion and fuzz blog.
+We won’t go too in-depth here, but if you want to know the difference between the three you can read more about it in our dedicated blog here.